Thermadiag/seq/docs/tiny_string.md

 `seq::tiny_string` does not store the memory capacity, and always use a grow factor of 2.
 The capacity is always deduced from the string length using compiler intrinsics (like `_BitScanReverse` on msvc).
 In some cases (like copy construction), the allocated capacity is the same as the string length, in which case a 1 bit flag is set to track this information.

-The global typedef `seq::tstring` is provided for convenience, and is equivalent to `seq::tiny_string<0,std::allocator<char>>`.
+The global typedef `seq::tstring` is provided for convenience, and is equivalent to `seq::tiny_string<char,std::char_traits<char>,std::allocator<char>,0>`.

 ## Static size

 The maximum preallocated space is specified as a template parameter (*MaxStaticSize*).
-By default, this value is set to 0, meaning that the tiny_string only uses 2 word of either 32 or 64 bits depending on the architecture.
+By default, this value is set to 0, meaning that the tiny_string only uses 2 words of either 32 or 64 bits depending on the architecture (whatever the char type is).
-Therefore, the maximum in-place capacity is either 7 or 15 bytes.
+Therefore, the maximum in-place capacity is either 7 or 15 bytes for 1 byte char type.

-The maximum preallocated space can be increased up to 126 bytes.
+The maximum preallocated space can be increased up to 127 elements (size of 126 since the string is null terminated).
 To have a tiny_string of 32 bytes like std::string on gcc and msvc, you could use, for instance, tiny_string<28>.
 In this case, the maximum string size (excluding null-terminated character) to use SSO would be 30 bytes (!).

 ## Relocatable type